Prophecy Sign 3: Prophecy Hermeneutics

 Christ’s return to resurrect and rapture God’s people is not imminent (“any moment”), since discernible prophesied events must happen first (e.g., the Antichrist’s revelation and his ensuing great tribulation; the apostasy; coming of Elijah; and a cluster of discernible celestial events).
 Christ can return in any generation of the Church.

 —Alan Kurschner, 08/01/12

-a.
-Abuses and weird excesses.
+1. Abuses and weird excesses.
 In the past, in the '80s and presently.
-Failed predictions like 88 reasons the Rapture will tke place in 1088.
+Failed predictions like 88 reasons the Rapture will take place in 1988.
 Edgar Wesenant.
-Date setting.
+Date setting is a bad idea.
 Bible says "Hope deferred makes the heart sick."

-c.
-Majority of early church is A millennium.
+3. Majority of early church is A-millennium.
 Highly spiritualizing of scripture.
 Protestant reformation starting taking the Bible more literally.
-JN Darby, Scofield staring taking Bible prophecy dispensationally, pretrib focus won the fight.
-We are out of here. and they had great influence on the 1900 church.
-As a result there was a return to premillenism.
-1980 the rapture wars began.
-I am historic premill.
+JN Darby, Scofield started taking Bible prophecy dispensational and a pretribulation focus won the fight.
+We are out of here.
+And they had great influence on the 1900 church.
+As a result there was a return to pre-millenial. in 1980 the rapture wars began.